 Clean water has other benefits to communities.
 It increases enrolment in school, creates economic opportunity and improves overall health.
 Operation Eyesight is drilling boreholes in places like Kenya’s Narok and West Pokot Districts and Zambia’s Sinazongwe District.

-You can help us stop trachoma by donating to provide surgeries to treat the infection.
+Join us to stop trachoma by donating to provide surgeries to treat the infection.